Explicit Acyclic Models and (Co)Chain Operations: Introduction

 In the papers [22] and [7], cochain level proofs of the Cartan formula and Adem relations for Steenrod Squares were presented, using the operad methods.
 Substantial difficulties remained for giving analogous cochain level proofs of the Cartan formula and the Adem relations for odd prime Steenrod operations.
 In Part IV of this project we plan to give explicit cochain level proofs of properties of the Steenrod operations, including additivity, the odd prime Cartan formula, $P^0 = Id$, stability under suspension, and the Adem relations, using the operad methods.\\

 However, in the process, we realized that many explicit chain maps involved in the operadic discussion could be `explained' using a universal procedure, based on classical ideas behind acyclic model methods.
 Our basic procedure and many examples are detailed in Part I of our project.
 This includes some clarification of the classical Alexander-Whitney and Eilenberg-Zilber chain maps.
+Our procedure also eventually includes the operad structure maps of the operads known as the Barratt-Eccles operad $\cE$ and the surjection operad $\cS$, and certain morphisms between them $\cE \leftrightarrows \cS \to \cZ$, where $\cZ$ is the Eilenberg-Zilber operad.
+We briefly explain this terminology.\\

+The Eilenberg-Zilber operad is the $CoEnd$ operad in the functor category for the functor $N_*(X)$ of simplicial sets.
+That is, an element of $\cZ(n)$ means a collection of graded module maps $N_*(X) \to N_*(X)^{\otimes n}$ for all $X$ that satisfies the natural transformation requirement for maps between simplicial sets.
+Each $\cZ(n)$ is a chain complex, with degree of elements being the degree of the corresponding graded module maps.
+A simple duality yields the Eilenberg-Zilber $End$ operad.
+An element of this $End$ operad in arity $n$ is a natural transformation of graded module maps for simplicial sets $N^*(X)^{\otimes n} \to N^*(X)$, that is, a natural multilinear cochain operation.\\

+We study three isomorphic versions of the surjection operad $\cS$ in Part II.
+The original due to McClure and Smith [19], [20], a somewhat simpler one due to Berger and Fresse [3], [4], and a third due to Adamaszek and Jones [1].
+McClure and Smith discovered the chain complexes $\cS_*(n) $ as a suboperad of the Eilenberg-Zilber operad, that is, with an operad morphism {\it injection} $\cS(n) \hookrightarrow \cZ(n)$.
+Berger and Fresse defined an operad morphism {\it surjection} $\cE(n) \twoheadrightarrow \cS(n)$, where the components $\cE(n)$ of the Barratt-Eccles operad are the chains $N_*(E\Sigma_n)$ on the standard MacLane model of a contractible free $\Sigma_n$ simplicial set.\\

-Our procedure also includes the operad structure maps of the operads known as the Barratt-Eccles operad $\cE$ and the surjection operad $\cS$, and certain morphisms between them $\cE \leftrightarrows \cS \to \cZ$, where $\cZ$ is the Eilenberg-Zilber operad.
-We introduce a version of the surjection operad that seems quite natural.\footnote{Much of our developement of this complex can certainly be found in the more ambitious paper [1] of M. Adamaszek and J.D.S.
-Jones.} The operad results are covered in Part III of the project.
-Part II should be viewed as a mini-course that organizes in a self-contained manner three versions of the surjection complexes, and establishes their basic properties relatively painlessly.
-In the end, we found the observations in Parts II and III interesting by themselves, and perhaps more useful than our original goals of explicit cochain level proofs of the Cartan formula and the Adem relations.\\
+The operad results are covered in Part III of the project.
+Part II should be viewed as a mini-course that organizes in a self-contained manner the three versions of the surjection complexes, and establishes their basic properties relatively painlessly.
+In the end, we found the observations in Parts II and III interesting by themselves, and more useful than our original goals of explicit cochain level proofs of the Cartan formula and the Adem relations.\\